tymyrddin/purple/source/docs/knowledge-transfer/dashboards.md

 ## Design principles for dashboards

 1. Zero friction: No nested menus, no tooltips, no scavenger hunts.
-2. Human-first: Colour only where it matters, minimal clutter, no vanity charts.
+2. Human-first: Colour only where it earns its place, minimal clutter, no vanity charts.
 3. Operational, not political: Executives get their own dashboard; this one is for people doing real work.
 4. Instant refresh: If the threat moves faster than your updates, the dashboard is ornamental.